×

 • Norwegian is spoken as a national language in: Norway.

 You will also get to know the continents where Malayalam and Norwegian speaking countries lie.
-Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Norwegian language is not available.
+Based on the number of people that speak these languages, the position of Malayalam language is 29 and position of Norwegian language is 18.
 Find all the information about these languages on Malayalam and Norwegian.

 Malayalam and Norwegian Language History